Social Media Policy

 ACTRA Toronto maintains websites and social media accounts to communicate with members and the public, including producers, agents, casting directors and other industry partners and stakeholders.

 “ACTRA” is a registered trademark.
-ACTRA has the exclusive use of the name and brand, and may take action against unauthorized uses of the trademark.
+ACTRA has the exclusive use of the name and brand and may take action against unauthorized use of the trademark.

 ACTRA Toronto websites and accounts are administered by the Communications Department.
-Members wishing to have content appear on an ACTRA account can send their request to email@example.com.
+Members wishing to have content appear on an ACTRA Toronto website or account can send their request to firstname.lastname@example.org.

 Removal of inappropriate content

-ACTRA Toronto websites and accounts are moderated in accordance with existing ACTRA policies, applicable agreements and laws, including, for example, the ACTRA Constitution and ACTRA By-Laws, Equality Statement, and the Workplace Harassment and Violence Policy.
+ACTRA Toronto websites and accounts are moderated in accordance with existing ACTRA policies, applicable agreements and laws, including, for example, the ACTRA National Constitution and By-Laws, the ACTRA Toronto By-Laws, Equality Statement and the ACTRA Toronto Discrimination & Harassment Policy.

 II.
 Member Accounts